Iterator, Generator

 impl<T: Generator> IntoGenerator for T {}

-// By which path does Iterator implement IntoGenerator?:
+By which of these two paths does Iterator implement IntoGenerator?:

 Fortunately, the impls result in the same code generation, but somehow this would have to be solved.
 Possibly, the compiler could have a special case coherence exception for these impls.